konradb3/homeassistant_salus/README.md

 * host - hostname or IP address of your Salus gateway
 * token - EUID printed on bottom of your gateway

+When you are done with configuration you should see your thermostats in Configuration -> Integrations -> Entities